andrasq/node-qibl/README.md

 Create an error having all the same properties as `obj`.
 If `obj` was created with `errorToObject`, will also try to restore an instance of the original error type.

+### Stopwatch

+Restartable nanosecond resolution stopwatch timer.

+    var stopw = new qibl.Stopwatch();
+    // ...
+    var elapsed = sw.read();
+    // => elapsed time in seconds, with ns precision

+#### stopw = new qibl.Stopwatch( )

+Create a new stopwatch.
+The stopwatch is running, measuring elapsed time.

+#### stopw.read()

+Return the total time accumulated on this stopwatch, in seconds with nanosecond resolution.
+A newly created stopwatch is running, but can be stopped and restarted.

+#### stopw.stop()

+Pause the stopwatch.
+The time elapsed so far is preserved, but does not increase while stopped.
+Stopping an already stopped stopwatch has no effect.

+#### stopw.start()

+Restart the stopwatch.
+When restarted, the elapsed time will start growing again.
+Restarting a running stopwatch has no effect.

+#### stopw.mark( label )

+Tag the current elapsed time with the provided label, and save it.
+Reusing a label overwrites the associated timestamp.

+#### stopw.report( )

+Return all tagged timestamps as an object with the labels as the keys and the associated elapsed times as the values.

 ### repeatFor( count, loopedFunction(done(err), ix), callback )

 Call `loopedFunction()` exactly `count` times.
 Each call is passed a callback followed by the